chic/azme-export/README.md

-# Azure Mobile Engagememnt export example
+# Azure Mobile Engagement export example

-This repository contains 2 examples of how to use Azure Mobile Engagement export REST API to get your app's token The examples are available in Groovy and C#/.net environment
+This repository contains 2 examples of how to use Azure Mobile Engagement export REST API to get your app's tokens.

+The examples are available in Groovy and C#/.net environment.

 ## Pre-requisite